CWHamilton/euler_problems/readme.md

 `pytest -m euler`

+Add `-v` for more logging or `-q` for no logging.

+Use `--duration #` to list tests that take longer than # seconds to run.

+### Slow Tests
+I have marked any problem that takes more than 2 seconds to run as slow.

-Use `--run_slow` to include some problems that take a while to run.
+Use `--run_slow` to include those problems in the test run.